BHX2/BottlenoseDB/README.md

 ---
 ###Rules & Clauses
-The real power of Bottlenose is derived from leveraging the "semantic glue" described above in forming dynamic artificial cognitive behaviors.
+The real power of Bottlenose is derived from leveraging the "semantic glue" described above in forming dynamic artificial cognitive beliefs.
 A Cogscript **Rule** is not a rule in a  strict sense; it does not have to be correct all the time and there need not be any true causation, directionality, or temporal seperation.
 Instead, its purpose is to describe a reflexive cognitivie association or potential co-occurence.
 Each **Rule** follows the syntax of two **Clauses** seperated by `>>`.
 A **Clause** can be a plain-phrase denoting existence of a concept, or a **Relationship** assertion, **Action**, or **State**.

 ```
 cat.speaks() >> cat=/LOLCat